-A fixed-rate loan features the same payment amount over the life of the mortgage.
-The property tax and homeowners insurance will increase over time, but generally, payments on fixed rate loans change little over the life of the loan.
+A fixed-rate loan features a fixed payment for the entire duration of the mortgage.
+The property taxes and homeowners insurance will go up over time, but generally, payments on fixed rate loans vary little.

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose fixed-rate loans because interest rates are low and they want to lock in at the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select these types of loans because interest rates are low and they want to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
 Call Prime Capital Mortgage Corp at 248-644-1200 for details.

-Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
-Generally, the interest rates on ARMs are based on an outside index.
-Some examples of outside indexes are: the 6-month CD rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many different kinds of Adjustable Rate Mortgages.
+Generally, the interest for ARMs are determined by a federal index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs usually start out at a very low rate that usually increases over time.
+ARMs most often have their lowest rates at the beginning.
+They usually guarantee that rate from a month to ten years.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust.
-These loans are best for borrowers who anticipate moving in three or five years.
-These types of ARMs are best for borrowers who will move before the initial lock expires.
+In these loans, the initial rate is set for three or five years.
+It then adjusts every year.
+These types of loans are fixed for 3 or 5 years, then adjust.
+Loans like this are usually best for people who anticipate moving within three or five years.
+These types of adjustable rate loans are best for people who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 248-644-1200.
 We answer questions about different types of loans every day.